Speaker

 Description

-CERN's beam-loss system is essential for the protection of machine elements against energy deposition due to beam losses.
-The protection function is based on Ionization Chambers Detectors installed along all of CERN's accelerators, totalling about 4000 detectors.
-Some of the areas where the detectors are installed have a high background dose (above 2mS per hour), so installation and maintenance times must be very short for the safety of the operators.
-For this reason, a new solution was designed that allows the manipulation of detectors and detector holders by robotic action.
-Every detail of this solution has been designed to reduce intervention time thanks to a rapid locking mechanism and the possibility of transporting the material by robot.
-The paper presents the design, prototype characterisation results, identified issues, and mitigation methods to achieve the automatised manipulation of the detectors.
+CERN’s Beam Loss Monitoring (BLM) system is essential for the protection of machine elements against energy deposition due to beam losses.
+The protection function relies on approximately 5000 ionisation chamber type detectors installed along all of CERN's accelerators.
+Some of the areas where the detectors are installed have a high background dose (above 2mSv/h).
+Installation and maintenance times must be minimised to ensure person-nel safety.
+For this reason, a new solution was designed that allows the manipulation of detectors and their sup-ports by robotic action.
+Every aspect of the solution has been designed to reduce intervention time, using a rapid locking mechanism and the possibility of transporting the material by robot.
+The paper presents the design, prototype characterisation results, identified issues, and mitigation methods developed for the automated manipulation of these detectors.

 I have read and accept the Conference Policies | Yes |